brookemitchell/ramda-reselect/Readme.md

 ## Purpose ##
 - Example of how to recreate your own selector abstraction using ramda.
-- A small tree-shaken exact implementation of createSelector for lazy folks like me :cat:.
+- A small implementation of createSelector for lazy folks like me :cat:.

 ## How-to ##
 The same createSelector as used by [reselect](https://github.com/reactjs/reselect) can be created with Ramda like so, nice and easy :sweat_smile: :